Cockington: Drum Inn

 The Grade II listed thatched Drum Inn is the local public house and restaurant in Cockington.
 Designed by Sir Edwin Lutyens, it opened in 1936 and cost £7,000 to build.
 Covering 522 square metres, it uses 16th century styled bricks, made in Belgium to Lutyens specifications.
-The two largest chimney stacks are evocative of the shape of another Lutyens creation, the Cenotaph in London.
+The two largest chimney stacks are evocative of the shape of another Lutyens creation, The Cenotaph in London.
 The Drum Inn occupies the site of a former sawmill and was the flagship project of Cockington Trust Ltd, who were proposing to build a new village.
 It was the only building they were able to complete before the village was sold in 1946.
-Originally intended to be called 'The Forge Inn', the name was changed as the Cockington Trust thought it might be 'Predudicial to the celebrated forge in the village'.
+Originally intended to be called "The Forge Inn", the name was changed as the Cockington Trust thought it might be "Predudicial to the celebrated forge in the village".

 The pub sign depicting an Elizabethan soldier beating a drum, is attributed to be from the studio of Dame Laura Knight.
 The original was painted on a solid sheet of copper and today it hangs on a wall inside the pub, with a facsimile in its place outside.
-Sir Alan Charles Laurence Whistler, the noted poet and glass engraver presented Sir Edwin Lutyens with a poem titled 'The Drum', engraved on a glass pane that was originally placed in a lounge window.
-It's now framed and is on display inside the pub.
+Sir Alan Charles Laurence Whistler, the noted poet and glass engraver presented Sir Edwin Lutyens with a poem titled "The Drum", engraved on a glass pane that was originally placed in a lounge window.
+It is now framed and is on display inside the pub.